David H. Trinklein

 Better drainage speeds soil warming and allows earlier spring planting.
-In wet seasons, soil dries out faster, permitting planting to proceed between rains.
+In wet seasons, soil dries faster, so planting can proceed between rains.

-Because plants are growing above the level of walkways, less stooping is required for weeding, watering and other chores.
+Because plants grow above the level of walkways, less stooping is required for weeding, watering and other chores.
 Intensively planted raised beds provide dense foliage cover, shading out much weed growth.

 - Using difficult sites

 Raised beds make gardening possible on sites where growing plants would otherwise be impossible.
 Rooftop gardens and raised beds on top of solid rock are examples.
 Terraced raised beds turn hillsides into productive growing areas while reducing soil erosion potential.